didiergrand/MultiSectionLandingPage/README.md

 # Multi Section Landing Page

-Udacity Front End Web Developer Nanodegree Program
+This is the second project for the Front End Web Developer Nanodegree Program by Udacity

-JavaScript &amp; The DOM.
+This project is related to the 2nd point of the course : JavaScript &amp; The DOM.

-Cours project : Create a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+The theme is : Create a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 ________